odensc/ttv-ublock/README.md

 5. In the top left, click "Load unpacked". [**Image example**](https://i.imgur.com/kjXCaFV.png)
 6. A file dialog will open.
 Navigate to the folder with the code in it and select it. [**Image example**](https://i.imgur.com/I8ICXTD.png)

 The extension should install!
 Enjoy.
+Don't delete the extension folder or it will be uninstalled.

 ## Firefox installation